lekoala/silverstripe-cms-actions/README.md

 ## Todo

 - Explore pages or siteconfig support
-- Mobile ui for utils / Group many buttons into drop
+- Mobile ui for utils
 - Svg icons?

 ## Sponsored by